The goals of the Center for Sustainable Health are supported by a dynamic team of skilled individuals, encompassing many disciplines.

 Debra Birt is a Senior Project Consultant at the Center for Sustainable Health.
 For the past eight years, she has been the principal/owner of Slant Six Partners, LLC, which has managed communications, marketing and event projects with a particular focus on healthcare organizations.
-At the Center for Sustainable Health, Debra has contributed to the management of special events such as the twice-yearly Forum for Sustainable Health and an ASU-wide open house called the “Night of the Open Door” that drew over 1,000 visitors to the Biodesign Institute and involved the coordination of over 150 volunteers.
+At the Center for Sustainable Health, Debra currently leads the development and administration of the Healthy Challenge, an employee wellness program that gently encourages participants to adopt healthy behaviors.
+She has contributed to the management of the twice-yearly Forum for Sustainable Health and coordinated over 150 volunteers for the inaugural ASU-wide open house called the “Night of the Open Door” that drew over 1,000 visitors to the Biodesign Institute.
 Debra has extensive communications and project management experience in areas as diverse as elder care, career management, banking, and investor relations.
 She has lived and worked in Japan and has a BA from the University of Washington.

 Business Operations Manager

 Faith Bone is the Business Operations Manager at the Center for Sustainable Health.
 Prior to coming to the Center, Faith worked at Arizona State University in the Dean’s office of Student Affairs at the West campus, and most recently was an Academic Financial Specialist Sr. in the Dean’s office of the Mary Lou Fulton Teachers College.
 Faith studied Finance and Business at the University of Colorado, holds a Bachelor of Arts degree in Psychology from Arizona State University, and is pursuing a Master’s degree in Educational Psychology from Northern Arizona University.
 Faith has worked in both the public and private sector, including hotel management and administration and student loan consolidation before beginning her career with ASU in January 2008.

 Manager, Information Technology